Myleene Klass: Charity work

 During December 2006, Klass also appeared on The Big Finish with Graham Norton, in which she competed alongside Bill Oddie and Big Brother star Nikki Grahame for the "Showbiz" team (against "Soap", "Sport", "News" and "Judges" teams) to compete to win £10,000 for the winning team's chosen charities.
-The Showbiz team, represented by Graham in the final round, was beaten by the Soap team represented by the former EastEnders actress Wendy Richard.
-In November 2007, Klass guest-presented BBC Children in Need and performed Your Song with John Barrowman.
+The Showbiz team, represented by Norton in the final round, was beaten by the Soap team represented by the former EastEnders actress Wendy Richard.
+In November 2007, Klass guest-presented the BBC's Children in Need and performed "Your Song" with John Barrowman.
 She also collaborates with Norwood, a Jewish charity for children.

+In July 2022, Klass received an honorary degree from the University of East Anglia.

+In 2023, she backed changes to the Women's Health Strategy for women who have experienced miscarriage with MP Olivia Blake.

 Klass is an ambassador for the National Foundation for Youth Music, a children's music charity.

+Klass was appointed a Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for her work on women's health, in particular in raising awareness of miscarriage.

+Klass is a celebrity ambassador for St John Ambulance, the largest first aid charity in the UK.
+The charity announced the partnership in a press release in March 2024.
+Klass and her children were both trained in First Aid by the charity, with Klass stating that she's used the training when, on separate occasions, both her daughters have choked.